-This switchs the display to the set temperature function.
+This also switchs the display to the set temperature function.
 To return to displaying the temperature press the "EXIT" button.
-If the cutout is still in the over-temperature fault condition the display continues to flash " [u + - o u + ".
+If the cutout is still in the over-temperature fault condition the display continues to flash "cuboub".
 The bath temperature must drop a few degrees below the cutout set-point before the cutout can be reset.

-8.3 Temperature Set-point
+9.3 Temperature Set-point